Get an instant quote

 Casting vs. Machining: Precision and Repeatability

 Repeatability is important in manufacturing, and the casting process is capable of producing very complex shapes consistently and accurately.
-Once the mould and process are fine-tuned, every part can be made exactly the same.
+Once the mould and process are fine-tuned, each part can be made exactly the same.
+Metal machining is also an extremely repeatable and highly precise process, capable of producing much tighter tolerances than casting.
+In fact, the precise cavities and features in die-cast moulds are often machined using CNC equipment.

 Casting vs. Machining: Prototyping